Music of Chrono Trigger

 The Chrono series is a video game franchise developed and published by Square Enix (formerly Square).
 It began in 1995 with the time travel role-playing video game Chrono Trigger, which spawned two continuations, Radical Dreamers and Chrono Cross.
-The music of Chrono Trigger was mainly composed by Yasunori Mitsuda, with a few tracks composed by regular Final Fantasy composer Nobuo Uematsu.
-The Chrono Trigger soundtrack has inspired four official album releases by Square Enix: a soundtrack album released by NTT Publishing in 1995 and re-released in 2004, a greatest hits album published by DigiCube in 1999, published in abbreviated form by Tokyopop in 2001, and republished by Square Enix in 2005, an acid jazz arrangement album published and republished by NTT Publishing in 1995 and 2004, and a 2008 orchestral arranged album by Square Enix.
+The music of Chrono Trigger was composed primarily by Yasunori Mitsuda, with a few tracks composed by regular Final Fantasy composer Nobuo Uematsu.
+The Chrono Trigger soundtrack has inspired four official album releases by Square Enix: a soundtrack album released by NTT Publishing in 1995 and re-released in 2004; a greatest hits album published by DigiCube in 1999, published in abbreviated form by Tokyopop in 2001, and republished by Square Enix in 2005; an acid jazz arrangement album published and republished by NTT Publishing in 1995 and 2004; and a 2008 orchestral arranged album by Square Enix.
 Corresponding with the Nintendo DS release of the game, a reissued soundtrack was released in 2009.
 An arranged album for Chrono Trigger and Chrono Cross, entitled To Far Away Times, was released in 2015 to commemorate the 20 year anniversary of Chrono Trigger.

 The original soundtrack has been hailed as one of the best video game soundtracks ever made, and the Original Sound Version album met with similar applause.
 The reception for the other albums has been mixed, with the releases finding both fans and detractors among reviewers.
 Pieces from the soundtrack have been played at various orchestral concerts, such as the personal arrangements by Mitsuda for the Play!
 A Video Game Symphony concert series.
 Chrono Cross music has also been extensively remixed by fans, and such remixes have been included in both official and unofficial albums.